jupyter-book/jupyter-book/docs/tutorial/plugins.md

 - **name**: The name of the directive in MyST (ie, how you will write the direcive)
 - **doc**: A docstring to help others know what the directive does.
 - **arg**: Tell MyST that this directive expects an argument of a "String" type.
-- **`run(data)`**: A special function all directives must have.
+- **`run(data, vfile, ctx)`**: A special function all directives must have.
 This is executed when the directive is run.
   - **`data`**: A data object provided to each directive when it is run.
 This contains information about the directive, and also other information about what's on the page.
+  - **`vfile`**: A [VFile](https://github.com/vfile/vfile) object.
+This is a virtual file object that contains information about the page that the directive is being run on.
+  - **`ctx`**: A context object provided to each directive when it is run.
+This provides helper functions and information for working with MyST.

 Next, we'll add some logic to this directive so that it does something when we run it.